aegis-icons/aegis-icons/CONTRIBUTING.md

 # Contributing
 Thank you for taking the time to contribute!
-Ask for help, report a bug, or request a feature simply by [opening a new issue](../../issues)!
+Ask for help, report a bug or request a feature, read [issue guidelines](#issue-guidelines) first!

 If you would like to contribute icons or code, please fork the project and keep reading!
-Documentation may look long, but it's mostly simple rules and suggestions.
+(Documentation is long, because we strive for high quality.)

 **For contributing, you have to know basics of making and editing vector graphics.**